 The South Minneapolis Coalition for Grief Support provides education and support for those who are grieving.
 Support groups are designed for adults experiencing grief as a result of the death of a loved one.
 Groups are open-ended; come as you feel the need.
 There are separate discussion groups for loss of a spouse and other losses.
 Groups are led by trained facilitators.
 For more information, contact Norine Larson at 952-925-2437.

 For Christians, the Rite of Christian Burial brings hope and consolation to the living.
 While proclaiming the Gospel of Jesus Christ and witnessing to the Christian hope in the resurrection, the funeral rites remind us of God’s mercy and love.

-Please contact Joan Gecik to receive a copy of our planning booklet.
+Please contact Barbara Staats to receive a copy of our planning booklet.

 St. Thomas the Apostle participates in TRUST (Toward Renewed Unity and Service Together) which is a South Minneapolis ecumenical coalition of churches that join in a common effort of service to others, especially families, youth and seniors.

 TRUST provides a variety of support services that are often needed by its member churches.
 This includes the following services: